 This course includes the analysis, evaluation, and improvement of speech through a study of the anatomy of human speech production.
-(Prerequisite: ESL 100 or RDG 100, ENG 032 or ESL 038, or equivalent test score)
+(Prerequisite: RDG 100, ENG 032, or equivalent test score)

-SUR 101 INTRODUCTION TO SURGICAL TECHNOLOGY
+SUR 101 INTRODUCTION TO SURGICAL TECHNOLOGY 5.0 Credits

 This course includes a study of the surgical environment, team concepts, aseptic technique, hospital organization, basic instrumentation and supplies, sterilization, principles of infection control and wound healing.
 (Prerequisite: Acceptance into Surgical program or approval of program director)